Hadi-Hsn/CareConnect/DEMO_USER_SCRIPT.md

 ### Part 13: Voice Support
 24. turn down music, ask anything and record the reply as well

-(Red Aub wallpaper Title: Voice Support)
+(Red Aub wallpaper Title: Whatsapp Support)

 ### Part 14: Whatsapp Support
 24. I will send you an short of my whastapp convo